 Treating Chronic Pain

-The Fisher Wallace Stimulator is a portable medical device that has been clinically proven and cleared by the FDA for the symptomatic relief of pain.
+The Fisher Wallace Stimulator® is a portable medical device that has been clinically proven and cleared by the FDA for the symptomatic relief of pain.
 The device works by using a gentle electrical current at patented frequencies to block pain and stimulate the production of beta-endorphins.
-The device may be used to treat back pain, arthritic pain, neuropathic pain, fibromyalgia, gastro pain, headaches and other forms of chronic and acute pain.
+The device may be used to treat post-operative back pain, arthritic pain, neuropathic pain, fibromyalgia, gastro-intestinal pain, headaches, gout, phantom limb syndrome and other forms of chronic and acute pain.
 (See our homepage for other FDA-Cleared applications, such as the treatment of depression, anxiety and insomnia).
 You may return your device for a refund within 60 days of receipt if it does not successfully treat your symptoms.
 Additionally, most insurance companies reimburse patients for the purchase of this device when it is prescribed for pain.

-Use the reimbursement code E0720NU.
+Use the reimbursement code E0720.
 Please call us with any questions.